 North Macedonia prides itself on its educated, highly-qualified and ethical workforce that is available to foreign investors.
 Educational standards at technical higher educational institutions in North Macedonia resemble those of the Western countries.
-Workers are welcoming of continuing education and life-long learning, successfully completing customized vocational trainings.
+Workers are welcoming of continuing education and life-long learning, completing customized vocational training.
 The Government is willing to help investors in the process of labor force training by participating in such programs.

 EDUCATION GEARED FOR BUSINESS

 The Macedonian educational system makes mandatory elementary and high school education as well as English language education starting in the first grade of elementary school.
 In addition to standard high schools, many vocational high schools in each city enable students to learn various trades.
 There are seven public and numerous private internationally recognized universities and colleges.